I Used to Know Her

-I Used to Know Her is the second compilation album by American R&B singer H.E.R., released on August 30, 2019, by RCA Records.
+I Used to Know Her is the second compilation album by American R&B singer H.E.R., released on August 30, 2019 through RCA Records.
 The album comprises songs from the singer's EPs I Used to Know Her: The Prelude (2018) and I Used to Know Her: Part 2 (2018), and includes five additional songs, as well as extended editions of the songs "Going", "Be on My Way", and "Lord Is Coming".

 The compilation received an Album of the Year nomination at the 62nd Grammy Awards, marking H.E.R.'s second consecutive nomination in that category.
 The Bryson Tiller-featured single "Could've Been" received nominations for Best R&B Song and Best R&B Performance, and "Hard Place" received nominations for Song of the Year and Record of the Year.

 Singles and promotion

 On April 4, 2019, she released the music video for "Hard Place".
 She also performed the song live on The Late Show with Stephen Colbert, and the 2019 Grammy Awards.
 On June 25, the first promotional single "Racks" was released featuring YBN Cordae.
 The next promotional single was released on July 26, titled "21".